gazally/indigo-chatbot/README.md

 ### What does the future hold?
 Some ideas.

 The chatbot engine waits for rule methods to finish.
-Rules need to be run in separate threads or maybe separate processes.
+Rules could be run in separate threads or maybe separate processes.
+This would probably mean creating per-user instances of Script objects.

 It would be nice to have a mechanism for asynchronous replies, so that based on things that happen in Indigo, the chatbot engine could be triggered to send unprompted messages, using address information it has saved.
 Currently you could do that by having a trigger ask for a reply to a message the user didn't actually send.
 But the logic seems convoluted.
 The whole area needs some thought.